swiftlang/swift-evolution/proposals/0410-atomics.md

 To allow atomic operations to compile down to their corresponding CPU instructions, most entry points listed here will be defined `@inlinable`.

-For the full API definition, please refer to the [implementation][implementation].
+For the full API definition, please refer to the [implementation][https://github.com/apple/swift/pull/68857].

 ### Atomic Memory Orderings